AcreTrader

 Platform Track Record

-- Platform provides institutional-grade farmland access previously limited to family offices and institutions managing $10M+ farmland portfolios.
-Minimum $15K-$25K per farm dramatically lower than $2M-$10M direct purchase requirements, though meaningful diversification still requires $75K-$250K across 5-10 farms.
+- Platform provides institutional-grade farmland access previously limited to family offices and institutions.
+The $15K-$25K per farm minimum is dramatically lower than direct purchase requirements, though meaningful diversification still requires $75K-$250K across 5-10 farms.

-- Real farmland ownership (vs. REIT shares or derivatives) enables full tax benefit realization—depreciation deductions shelter 10-20% of income annually, 1031 exchanges defer capital gains indefinitely, estate planning strategies (Section 2032A special agricultural valuation) reduce estate values 20-40%.
+- Real farmland ownership — not REIT shares — enables full tax benefit realization: depreciation deductions shelter crop income annually, 1031 exchanges defer capital gains indefinitely, and estate planning strategies (Section 2032A) reduce estate values 20-40%.

 Key Gaps & Non-Disclosures